tdonohue/dspace-site-parser/README.md

 Column explanations:

 * INFO Column = Just a copy of what was in the input CSV.
 This is used to identify the URL between the input and output
 * DSPACE_URL = The (possibly updated) DSpace site URL.
-If the URL from the input CSV was redirected elsewhere, this column will not contain the NEW URL location.
+If the URL from the input CSV was redirected elsewhere, this column will now contain the new, updated URL.
+Notice in the example above "http://anotherdspaceurl.com:8080" in the input CSV was updated to "http://anotherdspaceurl.com" in the output CSV.
 * RESPONSE = The HTTP Response code, or an error message (if response timed out or errored out)
 * VERSION_TAG = The parsed DSpace version tag (from `<meta name="generator">`), or "UNKNOWN" if not found
 * UI_TYPE = The determined DSpace UI type (XMLUI or JSPUI), or "UNKNOWN" if the UI cannot be determined (or it doesn't look like DSpace)